1012537710/1012537710.github.io/_pages/about.md

 [9] In May 2024, a paper was accepted by IEEE Transactions on Automation Science and Engineering (CCF-B)

 [10] In February 2024, a paper was accepted by the IEEE Transactions on Intelligent Vehicles

+# 2020 Year

+[11] In July 2025, a paper was accepted by the Journal of Cleaner Production